verbb/formie/docs/forms/submission-screening.md

 Client REST and GraphQL submissions must include a `requestToken` issued by a bootstrap call such as `formieClientForm` or `refreshFormieClientSession`.
 Drive-by API posts without a token are rejected.

 Day-to-day configuration lives in [Spam Protection](/forms/spam-protection#submission-guards).
-If you are upgrading from Formie 3 and used the old built-in captchas, see [Removed legacy captchas](/get-started/upgrading-from-v3#removed-legacy-captchas) in the upgrade guide.

 ## Captcha Integrations